devopsengineerDan/Daniel_project/Backup.md

 ---------------------------------------------------------------------------
 🚀🚀🚀 ***STRONGEST*** HIGHEST GREATEST STRONGEST 🚀🚀🚀
-👉👉👉 IMAGINATION IS THE DIVIDING FORCE, LOVE IS THE UNIFYING FORCE 👉👉👉 ✅✅✅ ETERNAL, IMMUTABLE && MUTABLE, PERFECT | RESPONSIBLE, LOVE, LAW | DEUS GOD ZEUS A+ ✅✅✅ 🧨🧨🧨 SUPREME, [SECURITY && SILENCE && (✅INTELLIGENCE && AWARENESS✅) && (✅IMPROVING && CHANGE✅) && SILENCE && SECURITY] , PERFECTION🧨🧨🧨
+👉👉👉 IMAGINATION IS THE DIVIDING FORCE, LOVE IS THE UNIFYING FORCE 👉👉👉 ✅✅✅ SUPREME/ETERNAL, IMMUTABLE && MUTABLE, PERFECT | RESPONSIBLE, LOVE, LAW | DEUS GOD ZEUS A+ ✅✅✅ 🧨🧨🧨 SUPREME/ETERNAL, [SECURITY && SILENCE && (✅INTELLIGENCE && AWARENESS✅) && (✅IMPROVING && CHANGE✅) && SILENCE && SECURITY] , PERFECTION🧨🧨🧨
 🚀THE DISASSOCIATION   ===> WITHIN/RESTS
 🚀IN HARMONY WITH  ===> INGREGRATION/DOES NOT REST
 🚀THE WHOLE/NATURE  ===> WITHOUT/RESTS